Affiliate links on Android Authority may earn us a commission. Learn more.

 - Click Save.

-Note that you can also create a meeting from a channel, which will automatically invite all members of that channel.
-If you’re having trouble finding a suitable time, you can check the scheduling assistant tab at the upper part of the screen to see invitees’ schedules.
+You can also create a meeting from a channel, automatically inviting all channel members.
+If you’re having trouble finding a suitable time, you can check the scheduling assistant tab at the upper part of the screen to see the invitees’ schedules.
+You can create and share a Teams meeting link if you like.

 How to join a meeting